Black, White & Gray - Love Kills

 Black, White & Gray – Love Kills is a 2025 Hindi-language Indian Mockumentary Crime thriller web series streaming on SonyLIV.
 It is directed by Pushkar Sunil Mahabal and produced by Swaroop Sampat and Hemal Thakkar.

 It stars Mayur More, Palak Jaiswal, Hakkim Shahjahan, Deven Bhojani, Tigmanshu Dhulia and the series is released on 2 May 2025.

 Synopsis

 In a world where love can be lethal, a string of high-profile murders unravels into a tangled web of forbidden desires and betrayal.
-As the investigation deepens, it becomes clear — the truth doesn't come in black or white, but in dangerous shades of grey.
+As the investigation deepens, it becomes clear — the truth does not come in black or white, but in dangerous shades of grey.